-In Ted Dabrowski’s eyes, Illinois lawmakers' track record of financial failures are almost as endless as the state’s ever-increasing debt load.
+In Ted Dabrowski’s eyes, the financial failure track record of Illinois’ lawmakers is almost as endless as the state’s ever-increasing debt load.

-“This is certainly another example of Illinois politicians giving out benefits Illinois taxpayers can’t afford to pay,” Dabrowski, president of the business and government website Wirepoints, told the Prairie State Wire after a special report by the website found that the state has promised $166 billion in retiree health insurance benefits to public-sector employees over the next three-plus decades.
+“This is certainly another example of Illinois politicians giving out benefits Illinois taxpayers can’t afford to pay,” Dabrowski, president of Wirepoints, told Prairie State Wire after a special report by Wirepoints found the state has promised $166 billion in retiree health insurance benefits to public-sector employees over the next three-plus decades.

 Wirepoints estimates in order to make good on that commitment the state should have at least $73 billion invested toward the debt.